tbtimes/lede-cli/README.md

     * `--path | -p`: A string specifying a path where the command should be run.
 Defaults to `process.cwd()`.
     * `--clobber | -c`: A boolean specifying if lede should overwrite existing files with the same name.
     * `--bucket | -b`: A bucket name lede should save the images too.
 Defaults to "ledejs".

+##### stage
+The `stage` command pushes your dev code to GitHub Pages.
+It does make some assumptions:
+* Your lede project is already hosted on a GitHub repo.
+* The name of your remote in git is 'origin'
+* You are *NOT* using the `gh-pages` branch on your repo.
+This will **NUKE** that branch.
+* You are okay that the pages will be publicly accessible even if your repo is private.

 ##### build
 The `build` command builds the project for production and puts the output in the `outDir` specified by the CLI config.
 By default, this is the directory `dist` in the project root.
 From here, the project can be pushed up to a file server for hosting.